Broken Bow, Oklahoma: Popular media

 In 1951, author Snowden Miller published 'Gene Autry And The Badmen Of Broken Bow', featuring the famous Western film star of that name.

 In "Broken Bow", the 2001 pilot episode of the television series Star Trek: Enterprise, Broken Bow was the site of Human–Klingon first contact in 2151.
 A messenger named Klaang was shot down by the Suliban over a corn field.
 Shortly after dispatching his enemies, Klaang was shot by a farmer named Moore.
 Although severely injured, Klaang survived.

 Broken Bow and the surrounding area also served as the location for the episode "19:19" of the television series Millennium, in which Frank Black led a search for a group of children who had been abducted on their way to school.
 The abductor, a crazed visionary who believed he was the one destined to carry out the Book of Revelation's instructions, entombed the children in an abandoned quarry.
 This ultimately saved them from a deadly tornado that destroyed the schoolhouse where they otherwise would have been.

 Broken Bow is a location in the 2010 film Leaves of Grass.

+The 2026 true-crime-inspired movie Marrow, starring Michael Ironside and Danielle Harris, was shot in Broken Bow and Dallas.